-Mr P's SIPP application was dated 15 August 2012.
-It seems to have been received by Options on 20 August 2012.
+Mrs F's SIPP application was dated 20 February 2012.
+It seems to have been received by Options on 22 February 2012.
 So this was before the above alert had been issued by the regulator.
 But as I have said, Options should have been aware of 1 Stop Financial Services' business model and the implications it had for its SIPP members.
-It meant their members were apparently choosing to invest in unregulated high risk speculative investments with the very considerable risk of suffering significant detriment, without the benefit of regulated financial advice in relation to that investment.
+It meant their members were apparently choosing to invest in unregulated high risk speculative investments with the very considerable risk of suffering significant detriment, without the benefit of regulated financial advice in relation to that investment involved with was giving no advice on the suitability of the unregulated investment for its clients.

-Clearly Options could not have known before Mr P's application that the owners of 1 Stop Financial Services would, in 2014, be fined and banned for their work in relation to SIPPs.
-But what it could and should have known was that Cape Verde4 Life said the IFA it was involved with was giving no advice on the suitability of the unregulated investment for its clients.
 This meant that the involvement of a regulated IFA should not have provided the comfort to Options that it might otherwise have done.
 Options potential new clients from Cape Verde4 Life were not getting advice from an authorised and regulated financial adviser on the suitability of investing potentially all of their pension in an unregulated investment, which Options considered to be high risk and speculative.
 So it knew or should have known that the business model Cape Verde4 Life was involved in lacked the safeguard of effective independent regulated advice.
 The involvement of the IFA with its business model ought to have been a red flag item that should have given Options concerns.